 FAQs for cancer patients about novel coronavirus COVID-19

-While risk to Canadians remains low, novel coronavirus (COVID-19) is now confirmed in Saskatchewan.
+While risk to Canadians is relatively low, novel coronavirus (COVID-19) continues to be of concern in Saskatchewan.
 It is important for cancer patients and their families to know how to stay protected.

 As a cancer patient, am I more likely to get sick from COVID-19?